God the Creator

 In the first chapter of Romans in the New Testament, we are told we can see God's characteristics throughout His creation.
 Nowadays, many people worship nature.
 Yet in reality if you love nature, you are loving God's handiwork, His creation, whether you think so or not.
 One of my favorite things to do is to enjoy God as I walk in the wonder of His creation.
 How about you?

 For since the creation of the world His invisible attributes, His eternal power and divine nature, have been clearly seen, being understood through what has been made...
 Romans 1:20a NASB®

-In Genesis 1, God spoke and our world was formed - light overcame darkness; dry land and seas appeared; vegetation and trees flourished; birds, bugs and animals small and large inhabited the earth, and so on (Hebrews 11:3).
+In Genesis chapter one, God spoke and our world was formed - light overcame the darkness; dry land and seas appeared; vegetation and trees flourished; birds, bugs, and animals small and large inhabited the earth, and so on (Hebrews 11:3).
 We also learn humans were created in God's image, creation was created very good, and God made us rulers over His creation (Psalm 8:3-8).
-Genesis 1 is summarized below:
+Genesis chapter one is summarized below: